scelis/twine/README.md

 #### `generate-report`

 This command gives you useful information about your strings.
-It will tell you how many strings you have, how many have been translated into each language, and whether your master strings data file has any duplicate string keys.
+It will tell you how many strings you have and how many have been translated into each language.

 	$ twine generate-report /path/to/strings.txt

 #### `validate-strings-file`

 This command validates that the strings file can be parsed, contains no duplicate keys, and that all strings have at least one tag.
-It will exit with a status code other than zero if any of those criteria are not met.
+It will exit with a non-zero status code if any of those criteria are not met.

 	$ twine validate-strings-file /path/to/strings.txt